KatieProchilo/StartTypeScript/README.md

 **NOTE:** If you know the basics of TypeScript you can probably skip the remaining reading.
 Write all your TS files (and no others) in ```src/``` and you should be good to go.
 By the same measure, do not manually alter code in ```lib/```.

-# Setting Up the TypeScript Environment
+# Setting Up the TypeScript Project

 A lot will be identical to a Node.js project.
 Here are some notable differences when working in TypeScript: